 There are significant benefits both in terms of environment, comfort, operational efficiency, energy conservation, flexibility in planning and superior system reliability.
 By using seawater for heat rejection there is further energy saving and also more open space released to the public through removal of cooling towers.

-When fully complete, the system will serve the Cruise Terminal Building as well as new developments on the former Kai Tak Airport site.
-This will be the first DCS ever built in Hong Kong and is one of the most important green features realising the sustainability vision of the Hong Kong government.
+With its completion, the system serves the Cruise Terminal Building as well as new developments on the former Kai Tak Airport site.
+This is the first DCS ever built in Hong Kong and is one of the most important green features realising the sustainability vision of the Hong Kong government.